bigeasy/stencil/README.md

 On the browser, when we genrerate Stencil XML, we simply import it into the existing DOM using `Document.adoptNode`.

+## Expand

+ * Functions must have no side-effects; i.e. do not use your template functions to create a hit counter.
+ * It's not hard to write template functions that do not have side effects.
+The sort of functions that might have side effects are not likely to appear in the logic that supports emitting markup.

 ## Motivations

 Revisiting the ideas explorted in a [Java based